Gimli, Manitoba: History

 H. P. Tergesen's & Sons in Gimli.
 The store was constructed in 1898 and still operates today.

 The first European settlers in Gimli were Canadian Icelanders.
 Icelandic immigrants began settling the area in 1875.
 The Icelandic settlers arrived from Kinmount, Ontario, and settled at the site of Gimli, the new home of New Iceland.
 Volcanic eruptions in Iceland at the time spurred additional immigration to the Gimli and New Iceland area.
 Three hundred people left Iceland, arrived in Ontario and took a ship to Duluth, from there they made their way to Grand Forks, North Dakota, and took a steamer up to the mouth of the Assiniboine River.
 About 75 to 100 people stayed in the Winnipeg area while the rest made their way to Lake Winnipeg on flat boats and one York boat to save money.

 In 1875, the settlers landed south of Gimli at Willow Island and then had to walk and carry the remaining goods to the current site of Gimli.
 A second group of approximately 800 would follow in their footsteps the next year.
 Three town sites were chosen in New Iceland to be surveyed, Gimli was measured as approximately 1 mi of lakefront and 0.5 mi in depth.
 Of the three towns, Gimli, Lundi, and Sandvik, Gimli is the only one remaining and the only one to have developed exactly as planned.
 In 1876 the community was hit by a severe outbreak of smallpox.
 The community of Gimli in New Iceland developed a unique constitution of by-laws for local government which remained in effect until 1887 when provincial municipal laws began.
-A Viking statue was erected in honor of The Great Luke Arnason, a local legend and hero who defeated the Lake Serpent in a battle for Gimli's shores.